mizh1010/mizh1010/README.md

-# 👋 Hi, I’m Michael Zhang

-🚀 **Full-Stack & DevOps Engineer** | React.js · Go · Docker · Kubernetes · AWS   🌐 Cloud-Native & Scalable Systems Builder
+#  🚀 **Full-Stack & DevOps Engineer** | React.js · Go · Docker · Kubernetes · AWS   🌐 Cloud-Native & Scalable Systems Builder

 ---

 ## 🧠 About Me

-I’m a passionate Full-Stack Developer and DevOps Engineer who enjoys building **scalable, production-ready applications** from frontend to cloud infrastructure.
+A passionate Full-Stack Developer and DevOps Engineer who enjoys building **scalable, production-ready applications** from frontend to cloud infrastructure.
 I specialize in **React.js and Golang**, with a strong focus on **Docker, Kubernetes, and AWS**.

 I care deeply about:
 - Clean architecture & maintainable code